erenbas/shipwire/readme.txt

 A single-threaded application to allocate stream of orders.

-Note: Ideally data source should be on a database where row locking mechanism (storage engine like innoDB) only allows one transaction at a time and multiple threads can allocate orders.
+Note: Ideally inventory should be on a database where row locking mechanism (storage engine like innoDB) only allows one transaction at a time and multiple threads can allocate orders.

 ##################